-Sociological research emphasizes the importance of this "habitus."
-In many cases it helps people determines if they want to communicate and work together, and, if so, how they will go about it – “There is a good chemistry.”
-Pierre Bourdieu attributes this “chemistry” to social structures.
-A person is not born with all these characteristics, but “the grammar of the social framework” is illustrated in him or her: A person's habitus makes it possible to define his or her social status and rank.
-At best, it can be communicated without being stated directly: Two anthropologists might recognize each other at the conference by their language, associations, selection of food at the buffet, or by their clothing.
-The habitus strongly shapes our style of communication.
-To be able to understand more clearly how a person is seen by others and how our own words are understood by others, a person must be conscious of his or her own habitus.
+Sociological research emphasises the importance of this 'habitus'.
+In many cases, it helps people determine whether they want to communicate and work together, and if so, how they will do it - "there is a good chemistry".
+Pierre Bourdieu attributes this "chemistry" to social structures.
+A person is not born with all these characteristics, but "the grammar of the social framework" is illustrated in him or her: A person's habitus makes it possible to define his or her social status and rank.
+At best, it can be communicated without being directly stated: Two anthropologists can recognise each other at a conference by their language, their associations, their choice of food at the buffet or their clothing.
+Habitus strongly shapes our style of communication.
+To better understand how a person is seen by others and how our own words are understood by others, a person needs to be aware of his or her own habitus.

 Reference